Skip to content

 6. Positions multiple screens side-by-side in the 3D view

-Everything is ready to work with immediately — you can fine-tune any setting afterwards using the sidebar panels.
+Everything is ready to work with immediately — you can fine-tune any setting afterwards using the sidebar panels, including adding half-panel edge rows and adjusting multi-processor distribution modes.

 LED.FYI Documentation